akomar812/discord-craps/README.md

 2. Add bot to server: https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links
 3. Add bot to channel that you would like to play on (currently only one channel is supported so a bot in multiple channels will manage the same game)

-4. (optional)\* Want your bot to have a little zazz?
-Add `.zazz.json` file to the root of this directory.
+4. (optional) Want your bot to have a little zazz?
+Add a `.zazz.json` file to the root of this directory to catch regex patterns and apply responses which will be selected randomly.
 An example zazz file looks like:

 ```
 {